 Parents who receive public assistance can learn how to claim a good cause exemption from receiving child support services by referring to the question, Who can I talk to about my safety concerns and claiming good cause?

 Any information in OAG records about people who receive or pay child support is confidential.
 The OAG can only release information in limited circumstances and only to specified persons as provided by law.

 However, court documents are public records, and unless your case is flagged for family violence, your address will be printed on court documents that are available to the public.
 If you are concerned that release of this information could cause danger for you or your children, contact the OAG for an Affidavit of Nondisclosure.
-The Affidavit of Nondisclosure will make sure that your address is not printed on court documents that are available to the other parent.
+The Affidavit of Nondisclosure is a request to the OAG to keep your address confidential.
+The court must grant a nondisclosure finding, which ensures that your address is not printed on child support court documents that are available to the other parent.